uof1745-cmd/PCN/README.md

 --FISH-Net/release_model/pennet4_dataset_square256
 ```

-Place test fisheye images and corresponding GT(not necessary, but can be empty.
+Place test fisheye images and corresponding GT(not necessary, but can not be empty.
 You can placed the fisheye images to take up position.) in
 ```
 --dataset/data/test
 --dataset/gt/test